-The acidity of your stomach might get down to 4-5 (instead of 1-2), which is still more than enough to burn your oesophagus, but not enough to close the sphincter.
+The acidity of your stomach might get down to 4-5 (instead of 2-3), which is still more than enough to burn your oesophagus.

 Low stomach acid is a really common cause of heartburn, and functional medicine doctors treat it with hydrochloric acid tablets, which you take when eating.
-These increase the acidity of the stomach, thereby closing the sphincter and preventing reflux.
+These increase the acidity of the stomach, thereby relaxing the pyloric sphincter, and preventing reflux.

 I took me a while to get my head around this when I first came across it, as it’s practically the opposite of what we’re taught as conventional doctors!

 Is this another example of hiding the truth by Big Pharma to sell more drugs?